bramdanneels/IntroOmicsPract/Practicals/01_GenomeBrowsers.md

 <details>
 <summary>What is the function of the BRCA1 gene in humans?</summary>

-_Maintaining genome stability and tumor suppression._
+_Involved in DNA repair, response to DNA damage, maintaining genome stability and tumor suppression._
 </details>

 <details>